nfisher23/nickolasfisher.com/content/blog/How-to-Use-Nginxs-Caching-to-Improve-Site-Responsiveness.md

                  inactive=60m use_temp_path=off;
 ```

-However, nothing will change yet--the slow endpoint will still take 2.5 seconds, because we aren&#39;t using the cache yet.
+However, nothing will change yet--the slow endpoint will still take 2.5 seconds, because we aren't using the cache yet.
 To start using it, we have to declare the cache in the location block, then specify how long we want it to be valid for.
 In our case, we will also have to ensure that the proxy\_cache\_bypass declaration is not in place.
 Because Nginx, by default, honors the Cache-Control header (which is usually used to specify that the client wants the newest version of this resource) and _we know the content has not changed,_ we will also tell Nginx to ignore the Cache-Control header.
 Our **server.conf.j2** file in the nginx role can finally look like:

 ```
 {% if nginx_use_cache %}